alexander-zee/alexander-zee/README.md

 ## Hi, I'm Alexander 👋

 I’m an **Econometrics & Operations Research student** in the Netherlands with a strong interest in **Quantitative Finance, Automation, and Data-Driven Analytics**.
-I enjoy building practical tools that combine financial theory, data engineering -and visualization.
+I enjoy building practical tools that combine financial theory, data engineering, and visualization.

 🚀 About Me
 -----------------------------------------------------------------------------------------------------